-The paper endeavors to show the level of adherence of corporate governance practice to 8 international principles regarding banking industry of Bangladesh.
-The study used random 9 selected 15 banks in Bangladesh and the research design was explanatory nature.
-The research 10 used the percentage and average calculation, and finding the gap between the international 11 principles and practices of corporate governance.
-International corporate governance 12 principles are not fully mentioning the corporate governance.
-It also mentions the 13 organizational, cultural, legal, industry practice, political and social environment factors.
-The 14 international corporate governance principles had nine principles.
-Bangladesh banking 15 industry implements the almost seven principles based on findings.
-The shareholder return 16 and the operational performance the international principles were the focus board attention 17 on optimizing over time the returns to shareholders.
-BSEC (Bangladesh Security Exchange 18 Commission) corporate governance notifications and the independent auditor?s certificate on 19 compliance with conditions of corporate governance guidelines issues to the shareholder of the 20 particular bank.
-The published annual report w experience our everyday excellence through 21 the trio of phenomena -?
-Transparency?, ?
-Accountability? and ?
-Ethics?; the first is mirrored in 22 the fact-sheet of our banking operations while the second persists in strong compliance of 23 regulations and laws.
-24 orporate Governance is the process of Practicing accuracy, accountability, smart stewardship, effective internal 29 control, customary behavior in an organization.
-It is the means, by which a body operates and controls.
-It 30 protects the interests of all stakeholders of an organization.
-Financial accounting information is the product of 31 corporate accounting and external reporting systems that measure and routinely disclose audited, quantitative 32 data concerning the financial position and performance of publicly held firms.
-Audited balance sheets, income 33 34 statements, cash-flow statements and supporting disclosures, form the foundation of the firm-specific information 35 set available to investors and regulators.
-Developing and maintaining a sophisticated financial disclosure regime is 36 not cheap.
-There are nine components of International corporate governance principles are as follows: Corporate Objective, Communications and reporting, voting rights, corporate boards, corporate remuneration policies, 37 Strategic focus, operating performance, shareholder returns, corporate citizenship, governance implementation.
-38 And there Six factors considered (OECD) Organization for Economic Co-operation and Development are ensuring 39 the basis for governance framework, the rights of shareholders and ownership functions, the equitable treatment of 40 shareholders, the role of stakeholders in corporate governance, disclosure and transparency, the responsibilities of 41 the board.
-Corporate governance is a term that refers broadly to the rules, processes, or laws by which businesses 42
+Abstract- The paper endeavors to show the level of adherence to corporate governance practice to international principles regarding banking industry of Bangladesh.
+The study used random selected 15 banks in Bangladesh, and the research design was explanatory.
+The research used the percentage and average calculation and finding the gap between the international principles and practices of corporate governance.
+International corporate governance principles are not mentioning the corporate governance.
+It also indicates the organizational, cultural, legal, industry practice, political and social factors.
+The international corporate governance principles had nine principles.
+Bangladesh banking industry implements the almost seven principles based on findings.
+The shareholder return and the operational performance the international principles were the focus board attention on optimizing over time the returns to shareholders.
+BSEC (Bangladesh Security Exchange Commission) states corporate governance notifications and the independent auditor's certificate of compliance with conditions of corporate governance guidelines to the shareholder of the particular bank.
+The published annual reports experience our everyday excellence through the trio of phenomena - 'Transparency', 'Accountability' and 'Ethics'; the first is mirrored in the fact-sheet of our banking operations while the second persists in compliance of regulations and laws.

+Keywords: corporate governance, transparency, accountability, international corporate governance principles, practice, BSEC etc.